 The characteristics of Krino in relation to its design and building

 The development, deploy and use of Krino adheres to the ethical principles of: respect for human autonomy, prevention of harm, fairness and explicability.
 The designers and builders acknowledge and address the potential tensions between these principles (High-Level Expert Group on Artificial Intelligence (HLG), Chapter I).

 Krino designers and builders ensure that its development, deployment and use meet the seven key requirements for Trustworthy AI: (1) human agency and oversight, (2) technical robustness and safety, (3) privacy and data governance, (4) transparency, (5) diversity, non-discrimination and fairness, (6) environmental and societal well-being and (7) accountability (HLG, Chapter II).

 Krino helps promote human autonomy as an aid to decision-making.
-It respects the goals of beneficial AI research, which should create not undirected intelligence, but intelligence beneficial to humans (AA and HLG, Chapter I).
+It respects the goals of beneficial AI research, which should create not undirected intelligence, but intelligence beneficial to humans (Association for the Advancement of Artificial Intelligence (AA) and HLG, Chapter I).
 It will be as safe and secure as possible, and verifiably so where applicable and feasible (AA).
 If AI fails, it should be possible to ascertain why.
 This means that Krino does apply only algorithms that can be inspected by humans so to understand their steps (AA).

 Krino should help preventing harm since it can be used for debunking fake news or finding critical errors in, e.g., safety systems.
 It is designed and operated so as to be compatible with ideals of human dignity, rights, freedoms, and cultural diversity (AA).